 I have heard of some tours where Humpback whales have come very close to the boat or even jumped in the air.
 That must be an awesome sight!
 Humpback whales are very curious animals, so they have been labelled "the most entertaining whales", as they swim right up to the boats to have a look at the people aboard :)

 Humpback whales are now preserved so their number is ever-increasing

 The Blue whale, the biggest animal on earth, has been spotted here on Skjálfandaflói bay quite often since 2004.
 It comes into the bay to feed for some 3 months a year.
 The Blue whale only comes this close to the coast in Iceland and on the Azore Islands.

 I also heard on the news about a tour where killer whales (orcas) were killing a seal right by the whale watching boat and it got quite bloody, startling the passengers aboard the boat.
 So one never knows what to expect from a whale watching tour.

 When the first whale watching tour started back in 1995 they had some 2,200 visitors.
 In 2012, there were around 9 operating whale watching companies and 174,000 visitors!
 Now there is a staggering increase in whale watching.

 Whale watching tours are now operated from many towns and villages in Iceland, including our capital city, Reykjavík.

-I finally saw a Humpback whale jumping in the distance on a whale watching tour in Reykjavík by Reykjavík Sailors.
-So I didn't even have to leave my home-city to see the majestic sight of a Humpback whale jumping!
+I finally saw a Humpback whale jumping in the distance on a whale-watching tour in Reykjavík.
+So I didn't even have to leave my home city to see the majestic sight of a Humpback whale jumping!

 The Whale Museum is a non-profit organisation that forms the educational component to the whale watching trips in Húsavík.
 As the Whale Museum is performing research on the whales in Skjálfandi Bay they welcome any pictures you take of whales on the Whale watching tours with information on the location of the trip and the date.